 Chiang Dao Cave - Chiang Dao Cave

-The cave is one, but there are many halls in it (Lablaecave, Crystal cave, Reclining Buddha cave).
-Some of them are lit, some are not.
-Accordingly, the illuminated part can be safely passed independently, the more it is dead-end, there and back.
-Well, more precisely, not a dead end, the move goes further, just the light ends in the hall with the reclining Buddha.
-To save money, you can finish it and don’t take a guide, because I don’t say that the non-illuminated part is really special.
+There is only one cave, but there are many halls in it (Lablae cave, Crystal cave, Reclining Buddha cave).
+Some of them are illuminated, some are not.
+Accordingly, you can safely walk through the illuminated part on your own, especially since it is a dead end, back and forth.
+Well, more precisely, not a dead end, the move goes on, just the light ends in the hall with the reclining Buddha.
+To save money, you can finish on this and not take a guide, because I won't say that the part that is not directly illuminated is somehow special.

 Chiang Dao Cave Map